lfzarazuaa/Docker_AspNetApi_Angular/readme.md

     >> docker-compose -f docker-compose.prod.yml build --no-cache
     ```

-3. Run all the containers.
+3. Set the .env with the content of .prod.env (can be set only one time if not overriden).

     ```bash
+    >> bash run_copy_env-prod.sh
+    ```

+4. Run all the containers.

+    ```bash
     >> docker-compose -f docker-compose.prod.yml up
     ```

-4. Connect using Visual Studio Code's Remote Container feature.
+5. Connect using Visual Studio Code's Remote Container feature.

-5. Stop the services via the Docker UI or use the command:
+6. Stop the services via the Docker UI or use the command:

     ```bash
     >> docker-compose down